rubymonsters/ruby-for-beginners/source/70-bonus/14-parentheses.md

 we don't pass it to another method call.
 In fact, we simply discard it since we're not interested it in.

 In our example that's just fine.
-In praxis you should always be aware *why* you are calling a certain method.
+In practice you should always be aware *why* you are calling a certain method.
 Is it a command like *Please print this*?
 Then you probably aren't interested in the return value and you can discard it as we've done above.
 Or is it a more like a question *What's the result